holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 Press <kbd>Enter</kbd> to accept the suggested entry type `Post`.

-Next, you will be asked to pick a field name.
+Next, you'll be asked to pick a field name.
 You can press <kbd>Enter</kbd> to accept the field name suggestion, which should be:

 ```text
 post_hash